The Spark Before the Fire: Why Game Environment Is Everything

 Opportunity Density = Volume × (Space Creation + Chaos Rate)

-NFL: You get ~120–150 plays.
+• NFL: ~120–150 plays.
 No more.

-NBA: Possessions are oxygen.
+• NBA: Possessions are oxygen.
 Less pace = less life.

-NHL: Zone time is gravity; without it, shots never form.
+• NHL: Zone time is gravity.
+Without it, shots never form.

 Environment isn’t a vibe — it’s constraint.